 Help protect our patients from winter illnesses

 Please help us to protect our patients and staff from highly contagious illnesses.
-COVID-19, influenza, other respiratory infections, norovirus (diarrhoea and vomiting) and measles easily spread.
+COVID-19, influenza, other respiratory infections, norovirus (diarrhoea and vomiting) and measles are easily spread.

 COVID-19